ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* minmax

-Min and max value of current data
+Min and max value of current data.

 <a id="compolyx.plot_data.ContourData.minmax_last_query"></a>

 #### *property* minmax_last_query

-Min and max value of data of last query
+Min and max value of data of last query.

 <a id="compolyx.plot_data.ContourData.ply_offset_scale_factor"></a>

 #### *property* ply_offset_scale_factor

-Offset scale factor
+Offset scale factor.

 <a id="compolyx.plot_data.ContourData.serialize"></a>

 #### serialize()

-Serialize to Python string
+Serialize to Python string.

 <a id="angledata"></a>